 and hangin’ with Mrs Hall!

-The best part is that deep down inside,
+part is that deep down inside,

 We have love for each other that we can’t hide